F4llow/valorant-enemy-detector/README.md

 ## 📥 Dataset

 The dataset was managed using Roboflow and can be downloaded using the provided `download.py` script.
-The dataset includes:
+The dataset is available at [Valorant Object Detection Dataset](https://universe.roboflow.com/valorant-object-detection/valorant-object-detection-r9qkl/dataset/22) and includes:
 - Valorant gameplay screenshots
 - Annotated enemy positions
 - Various game scenarios and maps

+Special thanks to the Roboflow community and the dataset creators for making this resource available.

 ## 🤝 Contributing